 Raleigh, NC 27624–7487

 Full grant proposals are accepted by invitation only (following a LOI).
-Since the Foundation requests more proposals than it can fund, a letter of invitation is not always an indication of support.
-The Grant Proposal Form is available for download on our website.
+The foundation requests more proposals than it can fund, thus a letter of invitation is not a pledge for financial support.
+The Grant Proposal Form is available for download here.
 To be considered, the proposal must be completed, including all attachments, by the deadlines listed below.

-2019 grant cycle deadlines are listed below.
+2023 grant cycle deadlines are listed below.
 Please note that we accept LOIs throughout the year and we strongly encourage applicants to send LOIs well in advance of the deadline.
-Early LOI submission allows the Foundation time to fully research your grant request.
+Early LOI submission allows the foundation time to fully research your grant request.

 The 2023 Grant Proposal calendar is as follows:

 - March 6, 2023 Letters of Inquiry Due.